-Unless the PCs have a clever plan, they need to swim across this heaving, underground lake, which requires a DC 8 STR (ATHLETICS) check.
-On a bad failure, a strong current grabs hold of the PC and drags them on a perilous trip through some tight squeezes and finally into the lake around the citadel's gazebo!
+Unless the heroes have a clever plan, they need to swim across this heaving, underground lake, which requires a BASIC SCOUT roll.
+On a bad failure, a strong current grabs hold of the hero and drags them on a perilous trip through some tight squeezes (a CRITICAL DANGER) and finally into the lake around the citadel's gazebo!